What Is an S Corporation?

 Managing payroll involves more than simply paying owners and employees.
 This process also requires tracking and recording non-salaried employees’ hours, calculating employees’ gross pay, determining deductions and credits, and withholding and paying taxes.
 It also requires additional bookkeeping and accounting tasks as well as filing and remitting tax payments to the IRS and the state.

 For more on what payroll involves and how to set it up for your business, read our guides on What Is Payroll? and How to Choose the Best Payroll Service for Your Business.

 Recommended: Having a reliable and easy-to-use payroll service can save your S corp time and money.
-Read our review of the Best Payroll Services for Small Business.
+Fill out this form below to get started with Paychex’s payroll service.

 S Corp Taxes

 The main advantage of electing S corp status is the potential to save money in taxes.
 To determine if S corp status is right for you, it’s important to understand how S corp taxes work.

 S Corp Pass-Through Taxation

 Like other pass-through tax entities, an S corp’s earnings pass through to its owners (or shareholders) so that its profits aren’t taxed at the company level.

 In most pass-through entities (e.g., sole proprietorships, partnerships, and LLCs), all business profits pass through to the owners as self-employment income.
 This means the owners must pay personal income taxes and self-employment taxes on all of the business’s profits.
 But, unlike other pass-through entities, S corps must pay their owners a reasonable salary and distributions.